Rehoming: Frequently Asked Questions

 You will not be permitted to leave Sunny Harbour with said cat(s) on the same day as your visit.

-The adoption donation at Sunny Harbour is £80 per cat or kitten who is vet health checked, neutered (if over 6mths of age), microchipped, flea & worm treated, and comes with food voucher and 1 months full insurance cover.
-A £100 fee applies if the cat/kitten has also received any vaccinations.
+The adoption donation at Sunny Harbour is £100 per cat or kitten who is vet health checked, neutered (if over 6mths of age), microchipped, flea & worm treated, and comes with food voucher, Pet Remedy New Home Pack (worth £28) and 1 months full insurance cover.
+They are also vaccinated where possible.

-Cats leaving Sunny Harbour will have been vet checked, neutered (if 6mths or older), vaccinated where possible (at least 1st primary vaccination), microchipped, wormed, de-flead, and insured for the first month by Pet Plan.
-We also provide vouchers free 400g bags of Royal Canin food to allow you to continue their current diet while they settle in.
-These vouchers can be redeemed at our Cat Care Centre.
+Cats leaving Sunny Harbour will have been vet health checked, neutered (if 6mths or older), vaccinated where possible, microchipped, wormed, de-flead, and insured for the first month by Pet Plan.
+We also provide a Pet Remedy New Home Pack (worth £28) and vouchers for Royal Canin food to allow you to continue their current diet while they settle in.
+These vouchers can be redeemed through Sunny Harbour Cat Rescue and generate free food donations for future cats at the rescue when they are redeemed.

 Funds from adoption donations go directly to Sunny Harbour Cat Rescue to help care for our existing cats & kittens.
 This donation does not begin to cover the costs involved in the care of each individual cat we rehome but helps in some small way to meeting a small portion of our running costs.
 All staff at Sunny Harbour Cat Rescue including Paul & Sarah are unpaid so all funds raised through our fundraising and adoption donations goes to pay for food and veterinary care.